marcoulakis/marcoulakis/README.md

 ### What I'm working on 👨‍💻

 🌐 I've been developing a react-native mobile app,<br>
-meanwhile I've develop a C# .NET webapp at K2ip Consultoria
+meanwhile I've develop a C# .NET webapp

 ### Find me elsewhere 🌎